dgbenner/skinsense/README.md

 *(This prototype is conceptual and logic-only; no backend or live data integration is included.)*

 ### Notes
-- Future integration: live camera input and product database matching
+- Future integration: live camera input and ingredient database
-- Add user testing and ingredient cross-reference modules
+- Add user testing and classification accuracy metrics
-- Potential collaboration: dermatologists or formulation scientists
+- Designed as part of ongoing research into human-centered AI in skincare
 - Contact: http://www.danux.me